tryhardlaijun/ICT2104Car/README.md

 From here onwards, we will find the shortest path to the next available path that has not been explored by the car.

 # Breadth First Search
-Our program makes use of breadth first search in order to detect the shortest path.
-It does this by creating a linked list, starting at the first point and initializing a visited array, and then marking that node as visited.
-It then checks if there is multiple open paths for that node using the "paths" variable of the coordinate.
-It then checks if the coordinate is in the map.
-If it is not in the map, the coordinate will be added into the map as well as the visited array.
-If it is in the map, it resets the bits so that the program thinks it is a dead end and does not add the coordinate to the visited array.
-If there is multiple paths, it will explore each path and store each of them into a list.
-For each level, it explores all the possible nodes at the present depth and prints the map before proceeding on to the next depth.
+Our program makes use of breadth first search in order to detect the shortest path given a starting and ending coordinate.
+For each level, it explores all the possible nodes at the present depth before proceeding on to the next depth.
+It does this by creating a linked list to contain the possible paths, starting at the initial coordinate and creating a visited array, and then marking that coordinate as visited.
+It then checks if there is multiple open paths for that coordinate using the "paths" variable of the coordinate.
+For each possible path, it creates a new node in the linked list.
+In each node, the following coordinates that the car visits will be added on until it reaches the end point or if a coordinate has been visited before in another node.
+Thus, each node contains it's own mini map and the node with the shortest amount of coordinates will be the shortest path.
+The program will return the shortest path as an array of visited coordinates just like the original map.

 <br>
 Here, we can see that the car has went to [1,3] and has detected that there are three different paths.
 It stores each path that it took in a different map.